n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

   return (struct cmd*)cmd;
 }
 ```
 The `redircmd` strcuture would store the `cmd` as an element.
 The type would alway be REDIR.
 Besides, the redirection file's information would be stored in `file` and `efile`.
-The `fd` element means the file descriptor would be replaced and the `mode` element store the open-permission infromation.
+The `fd` element means the file descriptor would be replaced and the `mode` element store the open-permission information.

-Now, we get all the necessnrary information and we gonna run the command in `runcmd`.
+Now, we get all the necessary information and we gonna run the command in `runcmd`.

 ```c
 runcmd(struct cmd *cmd)